A Guide On Different Chess Rating Systems – FIDE, USCF, And ECF

 How To Get A FIDE Rating?

-It is worth noting that the rating earned after 5 to 19 official FIDE-rated games is a provisional rating.
+Initially, the rating you earn after playing 5 to 19 FIDE-rated games is considered provisional.

 What Are The USCF Ratings?